Android 3DS SDK

 fun getSDKTransactionID(): String?

-3. The method getSDKAppID
+The function getSDKAppID

 fun getSDKAppID(): String?

-4. The method getSDKReferenceNumber
+The function getSDKReferenceNumber

 A unique identifier of the SDK generated by EMVCo. during the certification of the SDK.
 It is used to identify the SDK during authentication requests.